 If for we say that is the eigenvalue for and that is an eigenvector for

 The German prefix “eigen” roughly translates to “self” or “own”.
-An eigenvector of is a vector that is taken to a multiple of itself, which partially explains the terminology.
+An eigenvector of is a vector that is taken to a multiple of itself by the matrix transformation which perhaps explains the terminology.
+On the other hand, “eigen” is often translated as “characteristic”; we may think of an eigenvector as describing an intrinsic, or characteristic, property of

 Eigenvalues and eigenvectors are only for square matrices.